bantic/thisisourbook.club/README.md

 ### adding new books

-Use http://www.isbnsearch.org/search?s=armada to find isbns
+ * Use http://www.isbnsearch.org/search?s=armada to find isbns.
+ * Copy the ISBN (10)
+ * Add a new meeting in data/meetings.json

 ### attribution: